mogismog/mogismog.github.io/content/retro_diss_part_2.md

 ### Unknown/non-CST timezones

-The SPC data format doc said mentioned some things to look out for in a few of the columns, so we should make sure we account for that.
+The SPC data format doc mentioned some things to look out for in a few of the columns, one of the being that all reports should be in the CST time zone (regardless of the time of year), though some reports may not be listed as being in CST.
 First, we'll see how many different timezones we have in our dataset.
 A quick group-by operation shows we have 37 reports that aren't in CST (identified as `3`).
 There are so few that aren't that we can just filter them out:

 ```python
 tornado_df.timezone.value_counts()